autarch/houseabsolute.com/content/resume/index.md

 for builds across all operating systems.

-Since our services formed the backbone of the ActiveState Platform, every other technical team in the company was a customer for our services.
+Since our services formed the backbone of the ActiveState Platform, every other technical team in the company was a customer of our services.
 I **worked closely with these other teams and Product Management** to **design our APIs**, **write design docs**, **plan changes and rollouts**, and address bugs and performance issues that affect the Platform.
-I also led **blame-free postmorterms** for outages and other severe incidents as needed.
+I also led **blame-free postmortems** for outages and other severe incidents as needed.

-For quarterly planning, I worked with the CTO, Director of Engineering, and Product team.
-During this process we **defined my team's OKRs and KPIs** and determined which projects to prioritize based on customer and company needs.
+For quarterly planning, I worked with the CTO, Director of Engineering, and Product team to **define my team's OKRs and KPIs** and determine which projects to prioritize based on customer and company needs.

 In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release